Archipelagian Cosmology: Dynamics and Observables in a Universe with Discretized Matter Content: Photon Trajectories in a Lattice

 Our basic criterion for matching trajectories across boundaries is that observable quantities, such as photon frequencies and directions, should be independent of which coordinate system an observer moving with the boundary chooses to use.

 Now, at the boundary, it will only be a set of measure zero trajectories that actually pass through the single shell that is described by our `special' bounding sphere, which prescribes the volume of the cell.
-All other trajectories will either pass though in the `overlap' region, which is the intersection of the interiors of the two bounding spheres, or in the `no man's land', that is outside of all bounding spheres.
+All other trajectories will pass through the ``no man's land'', that is outside of all bounding spheres.
 This means that observers comoving with the family of shells that obey (\ref{u}) will, in general, be in relative motion with respect to the cell boundary when the photon in question passes them.
 Such motion should be expected to result in a redshift between comoving observers from neighbouring cells who are both at the same point on the cell boundary at the same time.
 We will now consider two different methods of accounting for this effect.

-In Method I we will appeal to the `average' tangency between the space-like volumes of constant $\tau$.
+In Method I we will appeal to the approximate tangency between the space-like volumes of constant $\tau$.
 A simple, approximate matching criterion is then given by the condition that $\dot{\tau}$ is the same on leaving one cell, as it is on entering the next.
 This will be shown in subsequent section to correspond to the condition that, at the boundary, the frequency of a photon measured by a comoving observer from the first cell should be identified with the frequency measured by comoving observers from the second.
-Clearly, this criterion will not be exactly satisfied by all trajectories\footnote{In fact, any that do not pass through the `special' bounding sphere at the boundary.}, but it will be satisfied in an average way over many trajectories: Those that pass through the boundary in the `overlap' region will pick up a change in $\dot{\tau}$ with the opposite sign to those that pass through in the `no man's land'.
+Clearly, this criterion will not be exactly satisfied by all trajectories\footnote{In fact, any that do not pass through the `special' bounding sphere at the boundary.}, but it may be satisfied in an approximate way over many trajectories.